Deaf-Blind Services

 DORS honors communication preferences for their consumers.
 If you prefer to use ASL to communicate we have Rehabilitation Counselors for the Deaf who will work with you.

-Deaf-Blind Resources
+Deaf-Blind Organizations

 Support Service Provider (SSP) Program

-Support Service Providers (SSP) are specially trained professionals who enable people who have combined vision and hearing losses to access their environments and make informed decisions.
 An SSP provides the Deaf-Blind individual with visual and environmental information, sighted guide services, and communication accessibility.
 SSP services provide access to community and vocational rehabilitation services that a Deaf-Blind individual may not normally be able to access.